 19. But most of the time, that wasn’t enough.
 The solution was very simple though.
-In order to ensure the fountains were working when needed, they only turned them on when the King went for his daily stroll to admire his costly fountains.
+To ensure the fountains were working when needed, they only turned them on when the King went for his daily stroll to admire his costly fountains.

 20. The Sun King Louis XIV used the big canal in the garden to show off his collection of boats. he actually sailed on the canal with small crafts or gondolas.

 21. The canal smelled awful during the reign of King Louis XIV.
-The lack of freshwater flowing created some sort of swamp-like canal that actually made people feel sick to their stomach because of its smell.
+The lack of fresh water flowing created some sort of swamp-like canal that actually made people feel sick to their stomachs because of its smell.